-If you’re looking to combine both remote and in-person work at your company, a hybrid workplace may be the solution for you.
+If you’re looking to combine both remote and in-person work at your company, a hybrid workplace may be the best solution.

 As we stretch past the one-year mark since the coronavirus pandemic has upended life around the world as we know it, everyone from workers to small businesses owners have seen their workplaces change dramatically over the last 365 days.